StefanTheCode/dotnet_interview_questions/README.md

 For more content like this be sure to join 10,500+ engineers to my .NET Pro Weekly Newsletter: https://stefandjokic.tech/?utm_source=github

+***These are only technical questions, it is not guaranteed that you will pass the interview if you know all the questions.***
 ## Basic

 1. **What is .NET?**